kamranahmedse/developer-roadmap/src/roadmaps/software-design-architecture/content/100-clean-code-principles/110-keep-tests-independent.md

 # Keep Tests Independent

-Keeping tests independent is important in system architecture because it ensures that the tests are reliable, repeatable, and easy to maintain.
+Keeping tests independent helps ensures that the tests are reliable, repeatable, and easy to maintain.
 When tests are independent, a change in one test will not affect the results of other tests.

 Here are some ways to keep tests independent in system architecture: